vapor-ware/kubetest/docs/usage.rst

 - ``--kube-config <PATH>``

     Specifies the path to the config file to use for connecting to your cluster.
+    Alternatively, you can set the KUBECONFIG env var, and then you will not need to specify.
     If this option is not specified, ``kubetest`` will not install resources onto the cluster, which may cause test failure.